California Teen Dies from Brain Injuries after a High School Fight – School Assault Wrongful Death Lawyers

 Unfortunately, these school “fights” are common.
 In most cases, these “fights” are not mutual – a student or a group of students suddenly attack another for a number of reasons.
 Some might argue that these fights are just part of the high school experience.
 Sure, some conflict between teenagers is expected, but there is no valid reason for these conflicts to ultimately become physical – especially at schools.

 This will not be the last fight that leaves a student severely injured or dead.
 It is important that both students and their parents know their rights.
-If you or your child suffered harm associated with a school fight, please do not hesitate to reach out to the experts here at our law firm as soon as possible.
+If you or your child suffered harm associated with a school fight, please do not hesitate to reach out to the attorneys here at our law firm as soon as possible.

 Our lawyers here at the Downtown L.A.
 Law Group are ready to provide you with the guidance that you need to understand the legal options available to you.
 Our team is fully committed to fighting for the rights of victims and helping them recover the maximum recovery available for their claims.
 For more information about your legal options, contact our school assault and battery lawyers as soon as possible.